-Dr Clark is Chair of the Technology Committee and a member of the Risk Committee and Human Resources
+Dr Clark is Chair of the Technology Committee and a member of the Risk Committee and Human Resources Committee.

-Chairman: KaComm Communications Pty Limited.
-Member: The Royal Institution of Australia.
+Chairman: KaComm Communications Pty Limited and CUDOS Advisory Board.

+Member: The Royal Institution of Australia and Council of the University of Sydney Physics Foundation.